Consensys/docs-template/docs/contribute/run-vale.md

 1. In the settings for the Vale VS Code extension, set the location of the `.vale.ini` file, and enable the spell check.
-The `.vale.ini` file is located within the `spelling` directory in the `docs-gha` repo that you checked out.
+The `.vale.ini` file is located within the `spelling` directory in the `docs-gha` repo that you cloned onto your local.

     ![VS Code extension settings](../assets/vs-code-ext.png)